FreeClimbAPI/ruby-sdk/docs/DefaultApi.md

   capabilities_toll_free: true, # Boolean |
   capabilities_ten_dlc: true, # Boolean |
   capabilities_short_code: true, # Boolean |
+  tfn_campaign_id: 'tfn_campaign_id_example', # String | Only show incoming phone number resources that have been assigned to the provided TFNCampaign ID.
   offnet: true # Boolean | Indication of whether the phone number was registered as an offnet number.
 This field will be rendered only for requests to the IncomingPhone number resource.
 }